Harry S. Truman

 When World War I erupted, Truman volunteered for duty.
 Though he was 33 years-old—two years older than the age limit for the draft—and eligible for exemption as a farmer, he helped organize his National Guard regiment, which was ultimately called into service in the 129th Field Artillery.
 Truman was promoted to captain in France and assigned Battery D, which was known for being the most unruly battery in the regiment.
 In spite of a generally shy and modest temperament, Truman captured the respect and admiration of his men and led them successfully through heavy fighting during the Meuse-Argonne campaign.

-After the war, Truman returned home and married his childhood sweetheart, Elizabeth “Bess” Wallace, with whom he had one daughter, Mary Margaret.
-In 1919, he made a foray into business when he and an associate set up a hat shop in Kansas City.
-The business failed at the start of the Great Depression in 1922, and Truman owed $20,000 to creditors.
+After the war, Truman returned home and married his childhood sweetheart, Elizabeth “Bess” Wallace in 1919, with whom he had one daughter, Mary Margaret.
+That same year, he made a foray into business when he and an associate, Eddie Jacobson, set up a hat shop in Kansas City.
+But with America experiencing an economic decline in the early 1920s, the business failed in 1922.
+With the closing of the business, Truman owed $20,000 to creditors.
 He refused to accept bankruptcy and insisted on paying back all the money he borrowed, which took more than 15 years.

 About this time, he was approached by Democratic boss Thomas Pendergast, whose nephew James served with Truman during the war.
 Pendergast appointed Truman to a position as an overseer of highways, and after a year, chose him to run for one of three county-judge positions in Jackson County.
 He was elected judge, which was an administrative rather than a judicial position, but he was defeated when he ran for a second term.
 Truman ran again in 1926 and was elected as a presiding judge, a position he held until he ran for senator.